MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-setup-locations.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and then choose the related link.
 2. Choose the **New** action.
 3. On the **Location Card** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-4. Repeat steps 2 and 3 for every location where you want to keep stock.
+4. Repeat steps 2 and 3 for every location where you want to keep inventory.

 > [!NOTE]
 > Many fields on the location card refer to the handling of items in inbound and outbound warehouse processes.
 The fields are not relevant for companies that do not require the more complex warehouse functionality.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).